Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 • What workloads are being used in the source tenant that are different from the target?

-• Have you prepared the source and destination tenants for the migration?
+• Have you prepared the source tenant and target tenant for the migration?
+This includes verifying Active Directory synchronization, securing DNS records, and using PowerShell scripts to automate permissions and policy configurations.
 Do you have stale content, orphaned users, or checked-out documents at the source?

 • Do you have a plan in place for identity and access management?